KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-oracles.md

 **oraclesregister oracletxid datafee**

-A user executes the `oraclesregister` method to register to become a data publisher for an existing oracle contract.
+A user executes the `oraclesregister` method to register as a data publisher for an existing oracle contract.

 The `datafee` property is set in satoshis, and should be `>=` the chain's default transaction fee.